Trade marks versus copyright, what’s the difference

 Copyright

-They are both intellectual property rights, they are both useful tools against copiers and infringers, and they are both valuable business assets but what’s the difference between trade marks and copyright – well, glad you asked and let me explain:
+They are both intellectual property rights, they are both useful tools against copiers and infringers, and they are both valuable business assets but when comparing trade mark versus copyright, the differences are critical – let me explain:

 Trade marks protect brand identifiers, the rational being that when consumers purchase a product with a brand name on it they will know what quality and type of product they are purchasing (for instance when I purchase my favourite brand of chocolate bar I will know what to expect from my previous (and extensive) purchase of the brand).